nextflow-io/website/content/blog/2022/nextflow-summit-call-for-abstracts.md

 * Jun 17: Call for abstracts opens
 * July 1: Registration opens
-* July 15: Call for abstracts closes
+* July 22: Call for abstracts closes
 * July 29: Accepted speakers notified
 * Sept 9: Registration closes
 * Oct 10-12: Hackathon
 * Oct 12-14: Summit

+Abstracts will be read and speakers notified on a rolling basis, so apply soon!

 The Nextflow Summit will start Weds, Oct 12, 5:00 PM CEST and close Fri, Oct 14, 1:00 PM CEST.